yu-ta-sato/city2graph/README.md

 pip install city2graph
 ```

 This installs the core functionality without PyTorch and PyTorch Geometric.
-It's suitable for basic graph operations with networkx, shapely, geopandas, etc.

 ### With PyTorch (CPU)